roccojiang/eye-tracker/README.md

-# A Fabian and Rocco Production
-**The eye-controlled RC car that no one ever asked for**

-A project by Fabian Yiu and Rocco Jiang that may or may not work in the end.
+# Eye Tracker

+A Python program that uses a webcam to track your gaze, detecting blinks and gaze direction (left or right).

 ## Requirements
 - Python 3.7+
-- OpenCV 3.4+
+- OpenCV 3.4
 - imutils (https://github.com/jrosebr1/imutils)
 - SciPy 0.14+
 - NumPy 1.15.2+